 high-performance option or two like G80 positraction or an

-the L30/M20 Camaro to meet their specific needs, creating a
+additional options on the L30/M20 Camaro to meet their specific needs,

 As noted above, besides the clutch, the other significant

 difference between the L48 and L30/M20 was the M20